 If you are to stay in business, you must spend your time running your business, not building and maintaining and performing endless SEO on a website.
 Your time has great value so every minute spent developing, or even maintaining a website costs you money.
 When you develop your own website — be it on a free or paid platform — your website isn’t actually free, you’ve simply deferred the development costs to yourself.

 Beyond development cost, can a small business owner effectively maintain their company website and web presence (for free)?
 No. Day over day, month over month, and year over year, the amount of time and effort required to really make a website work is more free time than any business owner has available.
 What if there are software changes required along the way?
 Will you have the skill necessary to implement such changes?
-The cost of maintaining a site, no matter which way you look at it, is not free.
+The cost of maintaining a website, no matter how you look at it, is not free.

-Content is King!
+Content is King (and this is why).
 Content updates are what many regard as website updates, even though the two are quite different.
 One is technical administration while the other is creative development and Search Engine Optimization.
 As regards content updates, there can be no cheating!
 New content must be original and that takes MUCH time to develop engaging people-friendly, and search-engine-friendly content.

 From day 1, websites require careful & constant updates.
 This is akin to updating an Operating System.
 You usually won’t directly see the benefit of an Operating System update, but your computer is more secure and runs better overall.
 The exact same idea also applies to website updates.

 Over time the technical burden of maintaining a business website increases: What originally took an hour each day to maintain may require more and more time as the website ages.
 Replacement of outdated software may require new solutions.
 Hosting requirements may change resulting in the need for data migration — the process of moving a website, product and customer data to an alternate location.
 Migrations aren’t for the faint-of-heart!